 What is Agenda?

-Where can you read articles on topics as varied as workplace homophobia or the ethical challenges in Artificial Intelligence?
-On what site would you see both analysis on Bangladesh’s digital economy and leadership advice from Britain’s youngest ever ambassador?
+Where can you read articles on topics as varied as the future of work or the ethical challenges in Artificial Intelligence?
+On what site would you see both analysis on the digital economy in rural India and leadership advice from top CEOs?
 What single platform can help you understand complex global issues such as climate change, trade and migration?
 Agenda.

 The World Economic Forum’s Agenda content reflects, facilitates and informs the conversations that matter between well-intentioned, globally minded people.
 Our goal is to take some of the world’s most important issues and make them accessible to everyone.

 We know there’s an appetite for this type of content: our blog is visited by almost 5 million people every month.
-If you write for us you’ll be joining Nobel laureates, leaders of international organizations and UN bodies, cultural leaders, academics and heads of state.
+If you write for us, you’ll be joining Nobel laureates, leaders of international organizations and UN bodies, cultural leaders, business luminaries, academics and heads of state.

 We're looking for pieces that are: